 If they have only been sent an invitation their status will remain as ‘User Invitation’ until they log in, in which their status will change to ‘User’.

 A rule will trigger notifications and instigate a business workflow.

-There are three types of rules.
+There are five types of rules.